mihailod/chipmachine/README.md

 12. The final confirmation prompt will appear.
 13. Click **Open**.

-*Note: You only need to perform this authorization once.
+*Note: You only need to perform this authorization once per release.
 Subsequent launches will boot instantly.*

 ## Prerequisites for development (Tested on macOS 26 / Tahoe only)